 On March 11, 2022, we granted 2.6 million stock options at an exercise price of \$10.26 to certain employees.
 The grant date fair value is \$3.99 per option.
-Stock options provide for the purchase of shares of Vivid Seats Class A common stock in the future at an exercise price set on the grant date.
+Stock options provide for the purchase of shares of our Class A Common Stock in the future at an exercise price set on the grant date.
 These stock options vest over three years, with one-third vesting upon the one-year anniversary of the grant date and the remaining portion vesting on a quarterly basis thereafter.
 The stock options have a contractual term of ten years from the date of the grant, subject to the employee's continued employment through the applicable vesting date.
 The fair value of stock options granted is estimated on the grant date using the Black-Scholes model.
 The following assumptions were used to calculate the fair value of our stock awards on March 11, 2022:

-Volatility 37.5%
+Volatility 37.5 %

 Expected term (years) 5.9

 Interest rate 2.0%

 Dividend yield 0.0%

-At March 31, 2022, there were approximately 6.7 million total stock options outstanding, of which 4.1 million stock options were granted as of December 31, 2021.
-No stock options were exercised or forfeited during the three months ended March 31, 2022 and at December 31, 2021.
+At June 30, 2022, there were approximately 6.7 million total stock options outstanding, of which 4.1 million stock options were granted as of December 31, 2021.
+No stock options were exercised or forfeited during the three and six months ended June 30, 2022 or during the three months ended December 31, 2021.